yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 ## Honeycomb dont show?

-- Check again
+- Checking again:

 env | grep HONEY

 It is there.

-go to
+Let's go to:

 honeycomb-whoami.glitch.me to find out what api is that..